felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 # Preface

 We who suffer from learning anxiety suffer in silence, without realizing it.
+We know where information lives, in fact we have the entire Internet at our disposal, including artificial intelligence.
+Yet, we do not feel capable of using this abundance of information effectively.
+We get discouraged.
+We don't "read the manual."
+We believe we have leaky ears; we seem unable to retain knowledge.
-We know where to get information, but we do not feel capable of using it effectively.
-We feel powerless, stupid, and out of place.
+Learning new things feels like a chore, efforts spent often in vain.
+We start doubting ourselves.
+In social contexts, we feel powerless, stupid, and out of place.
 What is wrong with us?
 Why are we so *broken*?

-We don't hear many people talk about learning anxiety, and I believe therein lies the issue.
+In this day and age, we don't hear many people talk about learning anxiety, and I believe therein lies the issue.
 Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
 The anxious learner is less likely to learn about their condition, because the idea of learning feels unsafe to them in the first place.
 It is a sadly ironic predicament.
+They are not likely to search for a cure; they must rely on chance to come across one.

+I hope this book will be such a cure.
+I hope you will trust whoever recommended it to you.

+I want all anxious learners to know that they are *not broken*.
+They simply lost something: joy in learning.
+It can be rediscovered.
+In fact, restoring your joy in learning might be the most meaningful experience of your life.
+It certainly has been for me so far.
+This process doesn't even need to take very long to have a big impact.
+What we will attempt together in this book is to change how you approach information, so that it makes you feel powerful instead of anxious.

 I have suffered from learning anxiety for the majority of my life and I was oblivious to it.
 Being anxious about learning made me afraid of failure, which in turn hindered my natural development.
+It didn't matter what accolades I had on my CV.
+It was all luck.
+The truth is, I was afraid to fail, and I had forgotten what learning felt like.
+My life had no meaning.
+I hated my job.
+It was only when I was confronted with the risk of losing it all that I found in me the will to learn *how to learn*.
-Luckily, I have made significant strides in my journey towards healing this condition when I turned 28 years old.
-Now in my thirties, I confidently say that overcoming my learning anxiety gave me a second chance at life.
-I believe it is my duty to share my story and what I *learned* from it, in the hope that this text reaches someone in need (you?).
+Without exaggeration, this experience of overcoming my learning anxiety gave me a second chance at life.
+Not only did it reconnect me with my brain, it made me aware of different, better ways to live.
+By reading, I could learn from other people's mistakes and save myself unthinkable amounts of time.
+It has made me at peace, both with myself and with the world around me.
+Thus, I believe it is my duty to share my story and what I *learned* from it, in the hope that this text reaches someone in need (you?).

+We currently live in a society that rewards having fun and being comfortable.
+Our social networks reward us for making it look like we're having richer experiences than our friends.
+We have endless sources for videos, games and movies so we can distract ourselves from our thoughts.
+The problem with getting used to having fun and being comfortable is that it does not teach us anything, except maybe how terrifying it is to go back to normal, less pleasurable states.

+We can learn to flip this around.
+We can learn to crave what is healthy for our brains.

+True learning, the kind that changes the decisions we make, the actions we take, and the course of our lives, is almost universally painful to traverse.
+Each bruise is a stepping stone, a bump in the road that stands in the way of fulfilling our potential and our true desires.
+It is what it is.
+If only we can learn to trust the process, we will notice that we can attain everything we hope for and more.
+All it requires is the willingness to fail, to learn, to succeed.

+The information is out there.
+It has been available for generations and generations.
+Some of the most valuable lessons humanity has learned was written over 2,000 years ago by Greek philosophers.
+However, if we don't feel confident in our ability to navigate it all, it is as if that information didn't exist at all.
+All that wisdom is imprisoned in its ink.

 If there's only one thing I'd want you to remember from this text, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.

 In this text, I will tell you my story: how I discovered I had learning anxiety, the impact it had on my life, and the techniques I developed to work through it.
 If you experience learning anxiety, my hope is that this text will make you realize that you are not alone and that there is a way out.
 You can overcome any obstacle that stands in your way, and you can even have fun while doing it.
+You might rediscover yourself and the world around you like you never have before.
 All it takes is the willingness to fail and learn from our mistakes.
 And, perhaps, the urge to read a book or two.
 Or {{< n_books
 >}}.

-I hope this text will bring value to your life.
+I sincerely hope this text will bring value to your life.

 =L